 - Muscle spasms in the spine

-- Tingling and numbing sensation in the back, legs and buttocks
+- A tingling and numbing sensation in the back, legs, and buttocks Curvature in the spine

 Heat and ice packs: Applying ice or hot packs also helps to reduce inflammation in the lower back.